anon-blue/anon.blue/README.txt

 dddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd
 dddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd
 dddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd
-ddddddddddddddddddddddddddddddd Summertime like winter cause my chain stil
+ddddddddddddddddddddddddddddddd Summertime like winter cause my chain still snow in'
        ALETRTALERT!Tre Wayne Gage Jose Pierce.
 Wanted by the Michigan State Poli ce Post for theft & child molestation, he is possibly armed and is a heavy drug user so use caution. $10,000 reward for his capture!
 Please call (989) 354 - 180